 Paying attention goes a long way.
 Having people in place who know what they’re doing, and will properly guide you, is also a great way to ensure ropes aren’t tangled, and in the event they do get tangled, that you take the proper steps to prevent jamming the propeller.

-A larger rope float or booster, like the Sportsstuff Booster from Amazon pictured above, may be needed when towing a multi-rider tube behind a jet ski or boat.
+A larger rope float or booster, like the Sportsstuff Booster from Amazon, may be needed when towing a multi-rider tube behind a jet ski or boat.
 It also helps keep slack from developing in your rope, making the tube riders less susceptible to sudden jerks.
 And in some cases keeps the rope from splashing water directly into the riders’ faces.

 What if my PWC sucks in a rope?